apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-**host**         --           Host name or IP address to bind to **port**         --           Port # to bind to eventSize        2500         Maximum size of a single event line, in bytes selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors
+**host**         --           Host name or IP address to bind to **port**         --           Port # to bind to eventSize        2500         Maximum size of a single event line, in bytes keepFields       false        Setting this to true will preserve the
+                              Timestamp and Hostname in the body of the event. selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors